 Stone carvers, the Gazette reported, had required 987 hours to craft the bas-relief of the pediment over the front entrance.

-But whereas the first three courthouses had stood for a total of thirty-eight years, perhaps that extravagance is what has allowed courthouse no. 4 to stand for 120 years and counting.
+But whereas the first three courthouses had stood for a total of thirty-eight years, perhaps the extravagance that voters had balked at in 1894 is what has allowed courthouse no. 4 to stand for 124 years.